fbergama/pigfx/README.md

 UART communication expects the baudrate configured in pigfx.txt, 8 bit data, 1 bit stop and no parity.

+It is possible to change the baudrate by pressing the "Print Scrn" key on the connected keyboard.

 ## PS/2 keyboard
 Be aware that USB support is disabled, if a PS/2 keyboard is detected during boot.
 This increases boot time a lot.